 That said, it might be hard to forge a positive relationship with our manager if they’re standoffish and try to manipulate us for their own benefit.

-Often, this behaviour can be insidious and difficult to notice, making it a real danger for any workplace where it goes unaddressed for too long.
+Often, this behaviour can be insidious and difficult to notice, making poor management a real danger for any workplace where it goes unaddressed for too long.
 On a personal level, it can cause anxiety, depression and seriously undermine your long-term career prospects.

-Dealing with a manipulative boss can be hard.
+Dealing with a bad boss can be hard.

 Here we share 10 recognisable signs of manipulation and how to deal with a manipulative boss in a constructive way.